mandelmonkey/lndmobile/README.md

 # lndmobile
-Experimental (buggy) fork of LND to work with mobile without the need for GRPC, used in iOS X-code with https://github.com/mandelmonkey/lndmobile-objc-example
+Experimental WIP fork of LND to work with mobile without the need for gRPC, usage shown in iOS xcode with https://github.com/mandelmonkey/lndmobile-objc-example